MIIAN/interactive_menu/README.md

 ##  Start Here

+-download files

-npm install
+-npm install

-Download project and double click index.html file to view in browser.
+-double click index.html file to view in browser.

 Use php files for wordpress.